monotek/glusterfs-launchpad-buildscripts/README.md

-Buildscripts for Samba & Qemu with GlusterFS support on Ubuntu which uploads the created packages to Launchpad
+Buildscripts for Samba, Libvirt & Qemu with GlusterFS support on Ubuntu which uploads the created packages to Launchpad